ntutic/json_scrapy/docs/intro/tutorial.rst

 What just happened under the hood?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Scrapy schedules the :class:`scrapy.Request <scrapy.Request>` objects
+Scrapy schedules the :class:`jscrapy.Request <jscrapy.Request>` objects
 returned by the ``start_requests`` method of the Spider.
-Upon receiving a response for each one, it instantiates :class:`~scrapy.http.Response` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.
+Upon receiving a response for each one, it instantiates :class:`~jscrapy.http.Response` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.

 A shortcut to the start_requests method
 ---------------------------------------
-Instead of implementing a :meth:`~scrapy.Spider.start_requests` method that generates :class:`scrapy.Request <scrapy.Request>` objects from URLs, you can just define a :attr:`~scrapy.Spider.start_urls` class attribute with a list of URLs.
-This list will then be used by the default implementation of :meth:`~scrapy.Spider.start_requests` to create the initial requests for your spider::
+Instead of implementing a :meth:`~jscrapy.Spider.start_requests` method that generates :class:`jscrapy.Request <jscrapy.Request>` objects from URLs, you can just define a :attr:`~jscrapy.Spider.start_urls` class attribute with a list of URLs.
+This list will then be used by the default implementation of :meth:`~jscrapy.Spider.start_requests` to create the initial requests for your spider::

-    import scrapy
+    import jscrapy

-    class QuotesSpider(scrapy.Spider):
+    class QuotesSpider(jscrapy.Spider):
         name = "quotes"
         start_urls = [
             'https://quotes.toscrape.com/page/1/',